Tell us about Tape Over. Where did the original idea come from?

-You’ve worked with brands like adidas, Hermes, asos and Warner Brothers.
-How do these types of commercial opportunities come about?
+You’ve worked with brands like Adidas, Hermes and Warner Brothers.
+How do these types of commercial opportunities present?

 We try to get some inspiration from our client, but only on a high level, because the more freedom we get that better the outcome will be.

 If we’re given a proper client brief or concept, we break it down to the bottom line.
 Then we start our creative process – research, brainstorming, exchanging ideas, and moodboards.

 Once we have a story to tell or have a picture in mind for how to visualise the client’s brief, we start sketching.

 Once we have finished our sketches, we put everything together in a concept which shows the whole process.
 So that the client understands our vision and our intentions.

 How important do you think it is to have a strong digital presence?

 Yes, we get in touch with other artists and we get booked ourselves through social media.

 What have been the top 3 projects you’ve ever worked on?

 A collaboration with ONDE, tape mapping project ‘DEEP SEAS‘ in Davos, Switzerland.